swarmbase/swarmbase/README.md

 Will be generated based on code comments, so that they are more likely to be current and we are encouraged to provide more detail.

-## Situations where SwarmDB works well
+## Situations where SwarmDB may work well

 - For implementing collaborative real-time applications which can be very difficult and error prone
 - Applications that want that local-first responsiveness at the point of user interaction